kyratrades/kyratrades.github.io/docs/concerts.md

 NOTES
 : Hosted by Bernadette Peters from Shubert Alley to benefit The League Of American Producers and Theatres.
 Featuring: Tom Wopat (My Defenses are Down-Annie Get Your Gun), Anthony Rapp, Roger Bart (Suppertime-You're a Good Man Charlie Brown), Cathy Rigby (I Won't Grow Up-Peter Pan), Ruthie Henshall, Roz Ryan (Class-Chicago), Mary McCormack (Cabaret-Cabaret), Alice Ripley (I Dreamed a Dream-Les Miz.), Bill Porter (Bui Doi-Miss Saigon), Linda Balgord (Memory-Cats), Hugh Panaro (Music of the Night-Phantom), Rob Evan (This is the Moment,-Jekyll & Hyde), Rachel York (Storybook-Scarlet Pimpernel), Gene Miller (Last Waltz for Dixie-The Civil War), Edie Falco, Scott Wolfe (Side Man), Tony Orlando & company of Smokey Joe's Cafe (Stand by Me-Smokey Joe's Cafe), Meg Tollis (Do Re Mi-Sound of Music), Company of Rent (Seasons Of Love-Rent), LaChanze, Alton Fitzgerald White (Wheels of a Dream-Ragtime), Stacie Francis, Jennifer Laura Thompson, Robin Baxter (Let's Hear It for the Boy-Footloose), Valerie Pettiford & Cast of Fosse (Life is Just a Bowl of Cherries-Fosse).
 About 90 minutes.
 Filmed from the crowd.
 A-

+Stars In The Alley - New York - May 31, 2000
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`

+NOTES
+: 1.
+"Saturday Night Fever": "Nights On Broadway" w/Orfeh, 2.
+"Riverdance" singers, 3.
+"Swing": "Cry Me a River" w/Laura Benanti, 4.
+"Les Miz": "On My Own", 5.
+"Miss Saigon": "The American Dream", 6.
+"Phantom": "Music of the Night" w/Howard McGillin, 7.
+"The Wild Party": "When It Ends" w/Eartha Kitt, 8.
+"The Music Man": "Lida Rose/Will I Ever Tell You?" w/Rebecca Luker & company, 9.
+"Cabaret": "Maybe This Time" w/Joely Fisher, 10."Chicago": "My Own Best Friend" w/Charlotte d'Amboise & Sharon Lawrence, 11."Jesus Christ Superstar": "Gethsemane" w/Glenn Carter, 12."Kiss Me, Kate": "Brush Up Your Shakespeare" w/Michael Mulheren & Lee Wilkof, 13."Jekyll & Hyde: "In His Eyes", 14."Footloose": "Footloose" w/Jeremy Kushnier & company, 15."Fosse": "Life Is Just a Bowl of Cherries" w/Stephanie Pope.
+: Well filmed between the heads in the crowd.
+A

+Stars In The Alley - New York - June 4, 2003
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`
+: On the same DVD as [this]()

+NOTES
+: 1.
+Movin’ Out: “New York State Of Mind” (Michael Cavanagh).
+2. Hairspray: “Welcome To The 60’s” (Company).
+3. 42nd Street: “The Lullaby Of Broadway” (Tom Wopat).
+4. A Year With Frog And Toad: “A Year With Frog And Toad” (Mark Linn-Baker, Jay Goede).
+5. Nine: “In A Most Unusual Way” (Laura Benanti).
+6. Cabaret: “Cabaret” (Deborah Gibson).
+7. Rent: “Seasons Of Love” (Frenchie Davis).
+8. Thoroughly Modern Millie: “Jimmy” (Sutton Foster).
+9. Chicago: “When You’re Good To Mama”.
+10. Urinetown: “It’s A Privilege To Pee” (Carolee Carmello and Company).
+11. La Boheme (Christine Arand).
+12. The Phantom Of The Opera: “The Music Of The Night” (Hugh Panaro).
+13. Mamma Mia!: “The Winner Takes It All”  (Louise Pitre).
+14. The Producers: “I Wanna Be A Producer” (Matthew Broderick and Company).
+15. The Lion King: “Endless Night” (Josh Power).
+16. Gypsy: “If Mama Were Married” (Kate Blanchard, Kate Reindeers).
+17 The Look Of Love: “Alfie” (Liz Callaway).
+18. Man Of La Mancha: “The Impossible Dream” (Brian Stokes Mitchell).
+:  About an hour and 20 minutes.
+The filmer is kind of all over the place on this one.
+Also included on the disc: Broadway Under The Stars, 6/13/03.
+B+

 ## Tony Awards

 ### Wants